A global surveillance network to stop the next pandemic before it starts

 Problem

 Viral pandemics are one of the greatest risks to humanity.
 Despite taking giant leaps in technology and science, we are more vulnerable today than we were 100 years ago.
-As COVID-19 has made painfully obvious, viruses can travel farther and faster than ever, spreading across the globe in weeks, making the rapid detection and containment of diseases critical.
-Yet we currently have no systematic way of detecting and tracking outbreaks.
-Disease diagnostics and surveillance practices are outdated, and tests for many viruses do not exist, even in developed countries.
-The current global pandemic tragically corroborates a 2019 Global Health Security Index report, which found that across 195 countries, not a single one was fully prepared to handle an epidemic or pandemic.
-As a result, outbreaks are often only detected once too many people become ill, and this is typically too late to stop an epidemic.
+As COVID-19 made painfully obvious, viruses can travel farther and faster than ever, spreading across the globe in weeks, making the rapid detection and containment of diseases critical.
+Yet there is no systematic way to detect and track outbreaks.
+Disease diagnostics and surveillance practices are outdated, and tests for many viruses do not exist.
+As a result, outbreaks are often only detected once too many people become ill, when its typically too late to stop an epidemic.
+Meanwhile, the forces that drive pandemics—climate change, habitat encroachment, global mobility, and weakening health systems—are accelerating the emergence and spread of new diseases, while new gene-editing technologies and generative AI raise the specter of bioterrorism.
+West Africa bears a disproportionate share of the burden of emerging pathogens, accounting for 41 percent of all outbreaks reported to the WHO between 2020 and 2024.

 Big Idea

-The African Centre of Excellence for Genomics of Infectious Diseases (ACEGID), the Broad Institute of MIT and Harvard, and partners, including Dimagi, Fathom, and MassDesign, have a bold plan to get ahead of pandemic outbreaks, by building and deploying Sentinel.
-This pandemic preemption system will not only detect viral threats in real time but help stop them before they spread.
-Sentinel will use a three-part approach to detect viruses, connect data systems, and empower the healthcare community, allowing us to respond to emerging viral threats in real time, wherever they arise.
-Using simple point-of-care tests and others that can simultaneously look for hundreds of different viruses, healthcare workers will be able to identify high priority viruses within an hour, any known human virus within a day, and previously unknown viruses within a week.
+The Institute of Genomics and Global Health (IGH; formerly the African Centre of Excellence for Genomics of Infectious Diseases), the Broad Institute, and their partners have a bold plan to get ahead of pandemic outbreaks: by building and deploying Sentinel, a pandemic preemption system that detects viral threats in real time and helps stop them before they spread.
+Sentinel uses a three-part approach to detect viruses, connect data systems, and empower the healthcare community, allowing us to respond to emerging viral threats in real time, wherever they arise.
+Building on our ability to identify high priority viruses within an hour using simple point-of-care tests, we are working toward identifying any known human virus within a day and unknown viruses within a week.
 Using mobile applications and advanced dashboards, this information will be shared across the public health community in real time.

 Plan

-Leveraging ultra-sensitive genomic and CRISPR technology, the ACEGID and Broad teams are developing powerful tests that can detect virtually any pathogen.
-For example, one test, SHERLOCK uses a simple paper strip to detect viruses, making it suitable for use in even the most remote areas with minimal equipment.
-Another test, CARMEN, requires a lab but can test for hundreds of known viruses simultaneously.
-Through the Audacious investment, the team will refine and mass-produce these products.
-In parallel, they will develop an information system to continuously collect, integrate, and share viral surveillance data, and empower the entire public health community - from frontline workers to national authorities - to deploy Sentinel first in West and Central Africa, then anywhere in the world.
-By unifying these tools into a coherent system, for the first time, we will be able to detect and prevent pandemics on the ground before they start.
+Leveraging ultra-sensitive genomic and CRISPR technology, IGH and Broad teams have developed powerful tests that can detect virtually any pathogen.
+For example, they have created a testing platform, CARMEN, that can detect dozens of priority pathogens across hundreds of samples, reducing costs to under $1 per target.
+They are also using AI-driven tools to accelerate the development of new tests.
+Through the Audacious investment, the team have also developed a user-friendly information system, called Lookout, to continuously collect, integrate, and share viral surveillance data, and empower the entire public health community—from frontline workers to national authorities—that has already been deployed nationwide in Sierra Leone and will be rolled out in other African countries.
+By unifying these tools into a coherent system, for the first time, we are able to detect and prevent pandemics on the ground before they start.